petre061/Voting-System/Project1/README.md

 ## Building Instructions ##

 ### Background ###
 This project uses CMake as the primary build system.
 As the requirements state that a Makefile must be provided, a wrapper Makefile sets up and runs the necessary `cmake` command chain.

 ### Directions ###

 #### Release Build ####
+Following these instructions will build the main executable, the testing executable, and the documentation.

 From the `Project1` directory, simply run `make`.
-This will build the `voting-system` executable and place it into the `build` directory.
+This will build the `voting_system` executable and place it into the `build` directory.

+Alternatively, one can directly use CMake:
+* `cd Project1`
+* `mkdir -p build`
+* `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release`
+* `cmake --build build --parallel $(nproc)`

+The executable will be placed at `Project1/build/voting_system`.
+The testing executable will be placed at `build/testing/voting_system_test` and the documentation will be placed into the `Project1/documentation/html` directory.

 #### Development Build ####
 It is highly recommended that one takes a look at the `Makefile` commands under the **debug** target.
 This sequence of commands sets up an out of source build and makes cleaning the project very easy if something breaks (just remove the build directory).